Ankit-Sharma1404/Chat_Application_with_Pusher/README.md

 # STEP FOR CREATING CHAT APPLICATION FOR MULTIPLE USERS. <br>

-(1.) login in pusher.com then select "React" for client side and "python" for server side. <br>
+(1.) login in pusher.com then select "Java Scriot" for client side and "python" for server side. <br>
 (2.) we install pusher :- "pip install pusher" <br>
 (3.)
 Now pipenv install flask-sqlalchemy <br>
 (4.)
 Now we have to download SQLite from " https://www.sqlite.org" website & (download Precompiled Binaries for Windows)